This page is from APP, the official source of professional practice for policing.

 - extent to which that behaviour will cause harm

 Risk assessment sometimes involves categorising each offender at a particular time as presenting a distinct level of risk (namely, low, medium, high or very high).
 Operational experience has found that risk assessment can also identify the specific nature of the risk posed.
-It relies on a combination of actuarial tools (Risk Matrix 2000 and OSP Oasys sexual reoffending predictor), dynamic tools (ARMS) and professional judgement.
+It relies on a combination of actuarial tools (Offender Assessment System (OASys) Sexual reoffending Predictor (OSP)), dynamic tools (Active Risk Management System (ARMS)) and professional judgement.